frpunlocking-com/android_kernel_realme_sm6375/README.md

 fastboot reboot recovery
 ```

-After flashing LineageOS and/or MindTheGApps, boot into LOS recovery fastboot (preffered) or factory fastboot and flash [latest boot and dtbo images](https://github.com/frpunlocking-com/android_kernel_realme_sm6375/releases) by:
+After flashing LineageOS and/or MindTheGApps, boot into LOS recovery fastboot (preffered) or factory fastboot and flash [latest boot and dtbo images](https://github.com/frpunlocking-com/android_kernel_realme_sm6375/releases), you have 2 methods to flash kernel by `adb sideload` or `fastboot flash`.

+1. Method by fastboot:

 ```
 fastboot flash boot_a boot.img